e5LA/realworld-java-solutions/README.md

-# RealWorld Java Systems
+# RealWorld Java Solutions

-A practical set of **production-inspired Java systems** showing how to handle real-world use cases, architectural patterns, and processing strategies — beyond simple CRUD.
+A practical set of **production-inspired Java solutions** showing how to handle real-world use cases, architectural patterns, and processing strategies — beyond simple CRUD.

 ---

 ## Why This Project?

 Most open-source Java examples are limited to basic CRUD or demo apps.
-This repository bridges that gap by showing real-world backend systems that reflect the complexity and design choices faced by experienced engineers.
+This repository bridges that gap by showing real-world backend solutions that reflect the complexity and design choices faced by experienced engineers.

 ---

-##  Systems
+##  Solutions
 Each module below is a self-contained, real-world example: